 Recently a coal library at the New Mexico Bureau of mines was established to store geophysical logs, chemical analyses, maps, and reports from coal exploration projects in New Mexico.
-For more than 25 years, the NMBGMR has collected coal data for various studies done by staff members, developing an extensive collection of coal data, including over 3200 geophysical logs donated by Mobil from their Crownpoint uranium project.
+For more than 25 years, the Bureau of Geology has collected coal data for various studies done by staff members, developing an extensive collection of coal data, including over 3200 geophysical logs donated by Mobil from their Crownpoint uranium project.
 Much of the remaining geophysical log collection is from the San Juan Basin and the northwest quadrant of New Mexico (2220 geophysical logs).
 Some data are available from the other coal fields, such as the Salt Lake, Sierra Blanca, Rio Puerco, Cerrillos, and Sierra Blanca fields.
 Very little geophysical data is available for the Raton coal field, but core data is available from this area.
 Computerized searches by township and range can be done upon request for log data.

-The Bureau has also acquired maps from many coal projects, predominantly from the northwest quadrant of the state, done by industry and government.
+We have also acquired maps from many coal projects, predominantly from the northwest quadrant of the state, done by industry and government.
 Although the maps are not in a computerized database, they are catalogued and copies can be made of requested material

 - M-25 - Strippable low-sulfur coal resources of the San Juan Basin in New Mexico and Colorado, compiled and edited by J. W. Shomaker, E.C.
 Beaumont, and F. E. Kottlowski, 1971, reprinted 1976, 189 p. $13.50